Agricultural Micronutrients Market

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-The fruits & vegetables category is projected to register robust growth, as horticultural crops are very responsive to the treatment of micronutrients and need accurate nutrient management in order to enhance the quality, storage life, and appearance of produce.
+The fruits & vegetables category is projected to register robust growth, as horticultural crops are very responsive to the treatment of micronutrients and need accurate nutrient management to enhance the quality, storage life, and appearance of produce.

 REGION

-Asia-Pacific is expected to dominate the agricultural micronutrients market
+Asia Pacific is expected to dominate the agricultural micronutrients market

-Asia-Pacific is poised to lead the market for agricultural micronutrients, owing to its vast agricultural base, extremely high cropping intensity, and rising awareness regarding soil micronutrient deficiencies.
-The increasing acceptance of advanced agriculture practices and measures by governments to enhance crop productivity and soil health will also boost the demand for micronutrient-based crop nutritional solutions in the Asia-Pacific region.
+Asia Pacific is poised to lead the market for agricultural micronutrients, owing to its vast agricultural base, extremely high cropping intensity, and rising awareness regarding soil micronutrient deficiencies.
+The increasing acceptance of advanced agriculture practices and measures by governments to enhance crop productivity and soil health will also boost the demand for micronutrient-based crop nutritional solutions in the Asia Pacific region.

 AGRICULTURAL MICRONUTRIENTS MARKET: COMPANY EVALUATION MATRIX